Section 2 Danube cycle path from Schlögen to Linz 42 km of the Danube along a particularly beautiful section of the Danube cycle path

 River meanders, untouched nature on the Danube Cycle Path

 From Schlögen an der Donau the bikes roll comfortably on an asphalt road meanders along, facing the other side.
-An untouched piece of nature lies between Au and Grafenau.
-The flora and fauna developed here on the Danube is unique in Europe.
+An unspoilt piece of nature lies between Au and Grafenau.
+The flora and fauna developed here on the Danube are unique in Europe.

-With the Danube bus, one along ferry between Au and Grafenau, it is possible to drive 5 km on the Danube through the Schlögener Schlinge.
-If you have stayed on the north bank, it is a special experience to bridge the missing piece of bike path in this way.
+With the Danube bus, one along ferry between Au and Grafenau, it is possible to drive 5 km on the Danube through the Schlögener loop.
+If you have stayed on the north bank, it is a special experience to bridge the missing part of the bike path in this way.

 We continue cycling via Inzell to Kobling and enjoy a particularly scenic section of the Danube Cycle Path.
 In Kobling we switch to the other side of the river in Obermühl by ferry.